 - Partners for Rural Impact: A national organization, PRI supports educational aspirations of rural students by implementing high-quality programs, supports and services, cradle to career.
 PRI has a deep understanding of the evidence-based practices that work in rural places and has refined extended school-to-college access and success programs and practices to fit the rural landscape.
-PRI will provide leadership and management of the project to ensure all program goals and objectives are met. - Appalachian Regional Healthcare: Appalachian Regional Healthcare (ARH) is the Healthcare System of Appalachia.
-ARH is a not-for-profit health system operating 14 hospitals in Kentucky, as well as multi-specialty physician practices, home health agencies, home medical equipment stores and retail pharmacies.
-ARH's mission is to improve health and promote well-being of all people in Central Appalachia in partnership with our communities.
-ARH will partner with us to ensure families and students receive health services as part of our pipeline of services. - Community Trust Bank: The Community Trust Bank was founded in Kentucky in 1903 and currently serves communities in Kentucky, West Virginia and Tennessee.
+PRI will provide leadership and management of the project to ensure all program goals and objectives are met. - Community Trust Bank: The Community Trust Bank was founded in Kentucky in 1903 and currently serves communities in Kentucky, West Virginia and Tennessee.
 They are committed to providing our customers with personalized customer service combined with competitive and innovative products and services.
-Community Trust Bank will represent businesses on the Partnership Council and provide financial literacy resources.

-- Kentucky Dept. for Behavioral Health, Developmental and Intellectual Disabilities:

-KDBHDID within the Kentucky Cabinet for Health and Family Services is the state agency responsible for the administration of mental health, substance use, developmental and intellectual disability programs and services throughout the Commonwealth.
+Community Trust Bank will represent businesses on the Partnership Council and provide financial literacy resources. - Kentucky Dept. for Behavioral Health, Developmental and Intellectual Disabilities: KDBHDID within the Kentucky Cabinet for Health and Family Services is the state agency responsible for the administration of mental health, substance use, developmental and intellectual disability programs and services throughout the Commonwealth.
 Their mission is to promote health and well-being by facilitating recovery for people whose lives have been affected by mental illness and substance use; supporting people with intellectual or other developmental disabilities; and building resilience for all.
 The Department contracts with the state's 14 community mental health centers which serve as the public behavioral health safety net.
-KDBHDID will ensure that we align FSCS activities, programs and services with state and federal programs that support mental health for students and families. - Kentucky River Community Care: KRCC is a nonprofit community mental health center providing mental health, developmental disabilities, substance abuse and trauma services.
-They connect families and students with needed mental health services. - Hazard Perry County Chamber of Commerce: The mission of the Chamber of Commerce is to promote new business and commercial growth and expand existing business to enhance the quality of life for residents.
-The Chamber is committed to increasing workforce opportunities for youth.
+KDBHDID will ensure that we align FSCS activities, programs and services with state and federal programs that support mental health for students and families.

+Kentucky River Community Care: KRCC is a nonprofit community mental health center providing mental health, developmental disabilities, substance abuse and trauma services.
+They connect families and students with needed mental health services.

 We have demonstrated commitment from Consortium members that validate their broad support and dedication to our long-term success.
-Their commitment includes financial support to match the FSCS federal funds at .
-Documentation for each matching contribution is included in the Memorandum of Understanding in Appendix A. The significant match contributions signify the long-term commitments the Consortium members bring to the project.
+Their commitment includes financial support to match the FSCS federal funds at the commitment Documentation for each matching contribution is included in the Memorandum of Understanding in Appendix A. The significant match contributions signify the long-term commitments the Consortium members bring to the project.